VRLabs/Offset-Constraint/README.md

 ## How it works

-* Constraints reference each other as sources and swap their enabled state to preserve offset transforms.
+* Uses native VRCConstraint components to preserve offset transforms via the "Rebake Offsets When Unfrozen" setting.
+Offsets are reset by swapping to a secondary source that mirrors the original but maintains zero offsets, preventing unintended rebakes.

 ## Install guide